 This post may contain affiliate links.
 Purchasing through them helps support this website.
 This post may also contain items gifted for consideration.

 Planning a boudoir photo shoot?
-This is what I learned from mine, and some tips if you are planning your own boudoir session!
+This is what I learned from mine, and some boudoir photography tips if you are planning your own boudoir session!

 If you had told me a year ago, I'd be writing this blog post, probably would have laughed.
 Sure, I'm all about celebrating my pear shaped body and the Just Wear the Suit movement I founded…..but this?
-THIS IS TAKING PHOTOS IN MY UNDERPANTS.
+THIS IS GETTING IN FRONT OF THE CAMERA IN MY UNDERPANTS.
 Now, if I'm being honest……a boudoir session is something that's been on my bucket list for years.
 I'm talking a creative, beautifully shot, celebrate my body for me type of photo shoot.
 However, as a teacher I was always worried there was something about photos in my underwear that was a no go.
 Why was this different than a bathing suit in my mind?
 I'm not entirely sure.
 But it took me 41 whole years to get here.

 It may have taken a moment, but it's a great place to be.
 I wanted to write this to encourage anyone wondering about how to make a boudoir photo shoot a positive and empowering experience.
 Yes, I'm telling you…..TAKE PHOTOS IN YOUR UNDERWEAR.
 You'll thank me.